dansmyers/IntroToCS-Spring-2021/Labs/13-Get_Ye_Flask.md

 The line specifies that the client's request should go to the `/hello` route on the server.
 As we have already seen, that's going to invoke a little bit of code associated with the `hello` route.

+## Parameter Passing

 What's up with the `?name=` part?
 Here's a second key concept: **One way to pass information from a client to a server is to embed that information in the request URL**.
 The request parameters are passed after a `?` character and each parameter is identified by its name.

-You can see this behavior.
+You can see this behavior on other sites.
 Go to google.com and perform a search, then look at the URL that's generated.
 You'll probably see something like:

 ```
 https://www.google.com/search?q=pointy+guitars